On topological and algebraic structures of categorical random variables: Topological structure of Categorical Variables

-Thus, in the previous definition, we are asking for the graphs of $P_X$ and $P_Y$ to coincide after, if necessary, relabeling or reordering the categories in one of the sets $\Sigma_X$ or $\Sigma_Y$.
-In particular, for $X$ and $Y$ to be indiscernible, their codomains $\Sigma_X$ and $\Sigma_Y$ must have the same cardinality.
-In the following, we will refer to the indiscernibility condition as the existence of a bijection $\Sigma_X\to \Sigma_Y$ and that $P_X=P_Y$.
+Let us notice that, for two indiscernible categorical random variables \(X\) and \(Y\), their corresponding partition \({\cal X}\) and \({\cal Y}\) are equal almost everywhere.
+We will denote this by \({\cal X}\sim {\cal Y}\).
+In particular, the relative entropy given by Equation~\eqref{eq:relative-entropy-partition} is zero for two indiscernible categorical random variables.

-The indiscernibility just defined introduces an equivalence relation in $\cal C$.
+The indiscernibility of categorical random variables introduces an equivalence relation in $\cal C$.
 Let us denote by $\overline{{\cal C}}$ the space of equivalence classes.
 Notice that any two equivalence classes may have the same number of categories or a different number of categories.